model-initiative/model_initiative/README.md

 run.
 These threads are created and closed automatically when the user runs either the model server matlab function or the *model_server_python* function.
 Because the way to launch matlab,octave or python threads varies with the platform that the user runs (Windows, MacOS, Linux), some small editing/configuring might be necessary to use the library.
-Those edits will be explained further in the following subsections.
+These edits will be explained further in the following subsections.

 ### Minimum requirements for the matlab user